-The Fedora App is a central location for Fedora users and innovators to stay updated on The Fedora Project.
+The Fedora App provides a central location for Fedora users and contributors to stay updated on The Fedora Project.
 News updates, social posts, Ask Fedora, as well as articles from Fedora Magazine are all held under this app.

 This is the source for the Fedora App.